tamirgz/reverse-engineering-reference-manual/README.md

 # .instruction-sets

 ## *<p align='center'> x86 (4/23/2017) </p>*
-* Value stored in RAM is in little-endian but when moved to registers it is in big-endian
+* Value stored in RAM is in little-endian but when moved to a register it is in big-endian
 * The 8 32-bit general-purpose registers (GPRs) for x86 architecture: EAX, EBX, ECX, EDX, EDI, ESI, EBP, and ESP.
 GPRs are used for temporary storage and can be directly accessed/changed in user code (e.g. mov eax, 1)
 * The 5 32-bit memory index registers for x86 architecture: ESI, EDI, ESP, EBP, EIP.
 Most of them are also GPRs.
 They usually contain memory addresses.
 But obviously, if a memory index register is used as a GPR instead, it can contain any value
 * The 6 32-bit selector registers for x86 architecture: CS, DS, ES, FS, GS, SS.
 A selector register indicates a specific block of memory from which one can read or write.
 The real memory address is looked up in an internal CPU table